Sai Paranjpye: Career

 Paranjpye started her career in All India Radio (AIR) in Pune, Maharashtra, India as an announcer and soon got involved with AIR's Children's Program.

 Over the years, Paranjpye has written and directed plays in Marathi, Hindi, and English for adults and children.
-She has written and directed six feature films, two children's films, and five documentaries.
+She has written and directed six feature films, two children's films, one of them being Nirupama Aani Parirani, and five documentaries.
 She has written many books for children, and six of them have won national or state level awards.

 Paranjpye worked for many years as a director or a producer with Doordarshan Television in Delhi.
 Her first made-for-TV movie – The Little Tea Shop (1972), won the Asian Broadcasting Union Award at Teheran, Iran.
 Later that year, she was selected to produce the inaugural program of Bombay (Mumbai) Doordarshan.

 In the 1970s, Paranjpye twice served as the Chairperson of Children's Film Society of India (CFSI), which is a government of India organization with the objective of promoting and ensuring value-based entertainment for children.
 She made four children's films for CFSI, including the award-winning Jādoo Kā Shankh (1974) and Sikandar (1976).

 Paranjpye's first feature film Sparsh (The Touch), was released in 1980.
 It won five film awards, including the National Film Award.
 Sparsh was followed by the comedies Chashme Buddoor (1981) and Kathā (1982).
 Kathā was a musical satire based on the folk tale of the hare and the tortoise.

 She next made the TV serials Ados Pados (1984) and Chhote Bade (1985).
 Paranjpye worked as director, writer and narrator for the Marathi drama Maza khel mandu de.
 It was played on 27 September 1986 at Gadkari Rangayatan, Thane.